Survey Results - Trainee feedback on CMS

 What we do: The firm is recognised for its sector excellence and focus in consumer products; energy; financial institutions; hotels and leisure; infrastructure and projects; life sciences and healthcare; real estate; and technology, media and telecommunications.

-What we’re looking for: We’re looking for well-rounded individuals who can demonstrate the following qualities: personal effectiveness; professional communication; drive for achievement; leading self and others; future facing approach; relationship-building skills; and commercial awareness.
+What we’re looking for in a trainee: We’re looking for well-rounded individuals who can demonstrate the following qualities: personal effectiveness; professional communication; drive for achievement; leading self and others; future facing approach; relationship-building skills; and commercial awareness.

 What you’ll do: Typically, you will complete four six-month-long seats across a two-year period, working across different practice groups.
 We also provide alternative qualification routes, such as part-time training contracts, which are offered on a case-by-case basis.